 Choose the Bitmoji and drag it over into your Bitmoji classroom.

 To link a video, add some sort of a picture.
 For books, I use the book cover.
 Click on it so that it is selected. > insert > link.

 Well, what are you waiting for?
 Give it a try.
-Put the time in creating your classroom now, and in the fall you can easily add the links to use during your field experience whether it’s online or in person.
+Put the time into creating your classroom now, and in the fall, you can easily add the links to use during your field experience, whether online or in person.
 I can’t wait to see your creations.
-Remember to share with me on twitter @Mrs_Sarah_Mills.
+Remember to share with me on Twitter @Mrs_Sarah_Mills.

 Connect with Sarah

 I am Sarah Mills.
-I am currently a senior at Indiana University Southeast majoring in elementary education.
+I am a senior at Indiana University Southeast, majoring in elementary education.
 I am eagerly awaiting student teaching this fall.

-Outside of the classroom, you will find me hanging out with my husband, Jason, and our two children, Zane and Rosaline.
+You will find me hanging out outside the classroom with my husband, Jason, and our two children, Zane and Rosaline.
 We enjoy playing video games as a family, hiking, and all things Disney!